-I got hold of M-pro7s universal cleaning kit about 4 months ago.
+The GnZ office got hold of the M-pro7 universal cleaning kit about 4 months ago.
 I had up to that point been a user of various brands until I ran into a problem – interactions between brands.
-I had cleaned my .22 semi auto AR upper with a Napier product (good product).
-I then lubed the upper with some Froglube CLP (another good product).
+I had cleaned with one Brand and lubed with another.
 When I got to the range I found the .22 upper was suffering from jams.
 Every second shot a case would become trapped as the action dropped forward.
 Although the upper had been ammo fussy before this was a new level of fussy!
 On closer examination it seemed the trusty Froglube CLP had become quite thick and was slowing the action on firing leading to failure to fully eject and failure to load the next round.

 I decided at that point to start over and buy a set of products from one brand that would encompass my firearms cleaning and lubing requirements..

 After much contemplative internet browsing and asking a variety of friends about their preferred products I decided to opt for a kit from M-pro7.
 M-pro7 are a brand produced by Pantheon chemicals in the U.S. Despite rumors to the contrary they are not owned by Hoppes but have teamed up with them for a variety of product lines.
 Pantheon produce lubricants and cleaners for commercial applications including Aeronautics and metal fabrication.
 It is safe to say they know their way around clean slippery metallic objects!

 Cleaning Regimen and Requirements